chop-dbhi/vscode-multiline-string-editor/README.md

 Easily edit multiline strings that need to be encoded as single-line strings (for example, JSON strings that contain literal `\n` characters).

-## Features

-Open new column for editing stringified JSON in JSON, and update JSON on save.

 ## How to Use

 ![how_to_use](./assets/how_to_use.gif)